OpenRefine/OpenRefine/docs/docs/manual/transposing.md

 |Employee: Joe Khoury                |Job title: Junior analyst       |Office: Beirut|
 |Employee: Samantha Martinez               |Job title: CTO      |Office: Tokyo|

-From here you can use a text find/replace to remove "Employee: ", "Job title: ", and "Office: ", or use [GREL functions](expressions#grel) with "Edit cells" → "Transform..." to clean out the extraneous characters: `value.replace('Employee: ', '')`, etc.
+From here you can use “Cell editing” → “Replace” to remove “Employee: ”, “Job title: ”, and “Office: ”, or use [GREL functions](expressions#grel) with “Edit cells” → “Transform...” to clean out the extraneous characters: `value.replace('Employee: ', '')`, etc.

-If your dataset doesn't have a predictable number of cells per intended row, such that you cannot specify easily how many columns to create, try "Columnize by key/value columns."
+If your dataset doesn't have a predictable number of cells per intended row, such that you cannot specify easily how many columns to create, try “Columnize by key/value columns.“

 ## Columnize by key/value columns

-This operation can be used to reshape a table which contains *key* and *value* columns, such that the repeating strings in the key column become new column names, and the contents of the value column are moved to new columns.
-This operation is located at “Transpose” → “Columnize by key/value columns.”
+This operation can be used to reshape a dataset that contains key and value columns: the repeating strings in the key column become new column names, and the contents of the value column are moved to new columns.
+This operation can be found at “Transpose” → “Columnize by key/value columns.”

 ![A screenshot of the Columnize window.](/img/transpose2.png)

-Consider the following example, with flowers, their colours, and their International Union for Conservation of Nature identifiers:
+Consider the following example, with flowers, their colours, and their International Union for Conservation of Nature (IUCN) identifiers:

 |Field   |Data              	|
 |--------|----------------------|